Subject | Higher Education |

 How many spaces are available?

 Your school’s Learning Mentor will let you know how many students to nominate.
-Places will be randomly allocated based on the eligibility criteria.

 Sounds great, how do I nominate my students?

+Nominations will open in the autumn term of the 2025-26 academic year.
 We will share a simple form with you; just let us know when you have consent from the students and we’ll make the arrangements via email.

 When and where do sessions take place?